 The coffee craze is such a social norm that it is rapidly gaining popularity across the globe.
 On the UK high streets alone, cafés are replacing traditional neighbourhood pubs.
 According to the World Coffee Portal, there were less than 600 coffee outlets in the country in 1999.
 Last year, the number was more than 10 fold, 7,470 ‘branded outlets’.

 Coffee has become so popular that you can now serve any type of coffee you want within the comfort of your own home.
 As a result, sales of coffee machines have been rising and so has the availability of coffee brands.
-Over half an aisle in the supermarkets are dedicated to coffee.
+Over half an aisle in supermarkets, for instance, are dedicated to coffee.

 Environmental Impacts of Coffee